 Going through hurts and needing help is nothing to be ashamed of.
 In fact, getting the encouragement and help you need takes a lot of courage.

-May everybody enjoy a peaceful Christmas filled with love, wisdom, and encouragement!
+May everybody enjoy a peaceful Christmas filled with love, wisdom, health, and encouragement!

 Gratitude & many blessings,